 An introduction to integral calculus for functions of one variable.
 Topics include definite and indefinite integrals; the fundamental theorem of calculus; methods of integration; numerical approximation of definite integrals; applications to area and volume; probability density functions and distributions; differential equations; and Taylor polynomials.
+Credit will be granted for only one of MATH 112 and ENGR 122.
 Prerequisite: MATH 111.
 Three credits and a one-hour lab.